HMS Quebec (1781): French Revolutionary Wars

 In 1796, Quebec – now under the command of Captain John Cooke, Rogers having died of yellow fever in April 1795 - was in home waters, reporting from Spithead the capture of a French national cutter Aspic, off the Scilly Isles.
 Aspic had a crew of 57 men and carried 10 guns.
-She was ten days out of Saint-Malo and had captured the sloop John, of and from Galway, sailing to Oporto.
+She was ten days out of Saint-Malo and had captured the sloop John, of and from Galway, sailing to Porto.

 Quebec was soon back in the Caribbean on the Jamaica station.
 On 3 December 1796 she captured the French corvette 'Affricaine, of 18 guns, near St Domingo.

 On 18 April 1797 Vice-Admiral Sir Hyde Parker, who commanded the Jamaica station, ordered Captain Hugh Pigot to take his frigate Hermione, as well as the frigates Quebec and Mermaid, the brig Drake and the hired armed cutters Penelope to cut out 14 vessels at the Battle of Jean-Rabel, Haiti.
 The squadron rendezvoused the next day and then the boats went in on the night of 20 April.
 They succeeded in bringing out nine merchant vessels that French privateers had taken as prizes.
 In the same series of operations the 74-gun ships Thunderer and Valiant destroyed the escorting French frigate, Harmonie.

+Reported in November 1799 to be under command of Captain Bingham.

 While he commanded at Jamaica, Vice-Admiral Parker sent regular reports of warships and merchant vessels captured or destroyed by the ships under his command.
 At various times from October 1799 to February 1800, Quebec seized American, French or Danish merchant ships bound for ports in the Americas or Caribbean with cargoes as diverse as cocoa, lumber, wine, soap & sundries, flour, sugar, cotton, honey and hides.
 A Spanish vessel, Nostra Senora del Carmen "laden with fustie and brazil" was captured in March or April.
 Between May and August 1800, Quebec took captive an armed rowing boat with a crew of 19 men, a small schooner (name unknown) and six small merchant vessels cut out at different times.